-All this is highly commendable.
-But the basic problem of poor governance in PSBs will remain after recapitalization, with a high chance of a return to square one in future.
-Radical reform of bank governance is thus imperative, and in this context privatization has a major role to play.
+privatisation has a major role to play.
 A triple-track approach would be desirable.
 Firstly, some non-viable PSBs should be forced to become 'narrow' banks.
 Secondly, in some viable PSBs, governance should be radically reformed, while retaining the state's controlling stake.
-Thirdly, some viable PSBs should be privatized quite quickly.
-To modernize the banking system and improve its overall efficiency, India clearly needs large private sector banks to compete with large public sector banks.
-An essential first step would be to repeal the Bank Nationalization Act and bring PSBs under the Companies Act.
+Thirdly, some viable PSBs should be privatised quite quickly.
+To modernise the banking system and improve its overall efficiency, India clearly needs large private sector banks to compete with large public sector banks.
+An essential first step would be to repeal the Bank Nationalisation Act and bring PSBs under the Companies Act.
 This would give the government the flexibility to reduce ownership to any extent it chooses.
-To privatize, i.e. to cede control, it would, in practice, have to reduce its stake to 25 per cent or even lower, though it could, for a short transitional period, retain a so-called 'golden share'.
+To privatise, i.e. to cede control, it would, in practice, have to reduce its stake to 25 per cent or even lower, though it could, for a short transitional period, retain a so-called 'golden share'.
 Needless to say, private banks can also become reckless and delinquent, so both public and private banks will need to be firmly regulated.
 In doing so, India would simply be following international best practice.